What are keywords?

 NOT |

-- Example Search based on the topic and keywords: Telehealth OR Telemedicine AND "access to healthcare" AND rural patients.
-This search tells the library database to retrieve items that include the words either telehealth OR telemedicine AND also includes access to healthcare and rural patients.
+- Example Search: Entering in the keyword search: Telehealth OR Telemedicine AND "access to healthcare" AND rural patients tells the database to retrieve items that include the words telehealth OR telemedicine AND also includes "access to healthcare" and rural patients.
+The quotation marks around "access to healthcare" tell Library Search to find those words in that order.
 See how this search results highlights all the keywords:

 Links & Files